Jathartha/minidrive-springboot/README.md

 6. Open browser at:
    http://localhost:8081/

+## Deployment Note

+This project uses local filesystem storage for uploaded files.
+In a production setup, this can be replaced with cloud storage such as AWS S3 with minimal changes.

 ## Why this project?
 Built to gain hands-on experience with backend API design, file handling in Spring Boot.